haskell/containers/docs/sequence.rst

     Seq.index :: Seq a -> Int -> a
     Seq.index xs n = ...

-Returns the element at the given position, throws a runtime ``error`` if the index is out of bounds.
+:seq:`index` returns the element at the given position, throws a runtime ``error`` if the index is out of bounds.

 ..
 TIP::
    Use ``lookup``/``!?`` whenever you can and explicitly deal with the